Isn’t it about time my beloved Jenny got her own MIDI interface?

 The final result is a JEN SX-1000 keeping its vintage appearance and sound but partially or fully controllable via MIDI – and with some small but useful enhancements like Legato, Autotune.

 A full conversion would also allow to do future expansions in software – additional envelope generators and LFOs are thinkable, without complicating the simple machine too much.
 Think of it: A second LFO, and its influence on VCO, PWM, and VCF, could be controlled by using the original LFO controls with a Shift button.

 - V2.0: A Teensy-based MIDI Controller (Donnerstag, 14.
-September 2017; Schlagworte: Arduino, Launchpad Pro, Midi, MIDI Controller, MIDI Merge, Pitch Bend, Teensy)
+September 2017; Schlagworte: Arduino, Launchpad Pro, Midi, MIDI Controller, MIDI Merge, OLED, OLED library, Pitch Bend, scale2x, Teensy)